“How can I become a millionaire in Nigeria?”

 Read Also: How to Meet Rich Men in Nigeria

-I know a man who started his real estate business with no initial capital.
+I know a man who started his real estate business in Nigeria with no initial capital.

 Let me tell you how he did it.